configuration

 botond published 2023/01/31, k - 11:30 time

-Another era has come again, when our Debian 10 (Buster) server has also run out of time, and it has become a burning task to do something about this problem.
-In this tutorial, we will upgrade a perfect Debian 10 (Buster) server to Debian 11 (Bullseye).
-On this page, we review the basic system as well as our higher-level server services and make the necessary subsequent settings.
+Another era has come, when our Debian 10 (Buster) server has also reached its peak, and it has become a pressing task to do something about this problem.
+In this article, we will upgrade a perfect Debian 10 (Buster) server to Debian 11 (Bullseye system).
+On this page, we will review the basic system, as well as our higher-level server services, and perform the necessary post-configurations.
+The article has been updated with fixes for network interface (systemd) bugs encountered in Debian 11, as well as new GPG key management (signed-by) settings for external repositories (e.g. Sury PHP).

 Server monitoring with Monit on Debian and Ubuntu systems (page 2)